What’s the Initiative all about?

 DEHAT has experienced that existing Government services are in place and sometimes even at the doorstep but communities are not aware of them, and due to this, the community demand is weak.

 - Intensive efforts towards community’s demand generation by making them aware of the need of immunizations, importance of institutional deliveries, benefits of Govt. health and nutrition schemes like Integrated Child Development Schemes-ICDS (Popular as “Anganwadi”), Janani Suraksha Yojna (JSY), Janani Shishu Suraksha Yojna (JSSK), National Immunization Program, Family Planning Services, Health Insurance Schemes etc.

 - Organizing interface programs between community and Govt. health care providers.

 - Celebration of “Baal Swasthya Poshan Mah-BSPM (Child Health Nutrition Month)” which is organized during June and December for providing vitamin-A drops along with other health and nutrition services, “Village Health and Nutrition Day-VHND” in each Gram Panchayat level, “Weekly Health and Nutrition Day” at ICDS Center level and other opportunities.

 DEHAT always supports Govt. efforts to improve health statuses

-- Support of Government front line programs, participatory planning, awareness generation about schemes and community led advocacy.
-For instance, DEHAT is working with ICDS centers to strengthen the govt. scheme “SABLA” to improve the health status of adolescent girls by organizing for them regular meetings, providing leadership trainings and exposures to role models and also creating community support to ICDS workers etc.
+- Support of Government front line programs, participatory planning, awareness generation about schemes and community-led advocacy.
+For instance, DEHAT is working with ICDS centres to strengthen the govt. scheme “SABLA” to improve the health status of adolescent girls by organizing for them regular meetings, providing leadership training and exposures to role models and also creating community support to ICDS workers etc.